2020 Chamberlain Group Scholarship

-Chamberlain Real Estate Group is pleased to announce our academic scholarships application process below.
+Chamberlain Real Estate Group is pleased to announce our academic scholarship application process below.

 - Be in good academic standing with a “C” average or higher and enrolled for a minimum of 12 hours for the semester/trimester.

-- Be accepted to an accredited US or Canadian, college or university, copy of letter of acceptance from institution with application.
+- Be accepted to an accredited US or Canadian, college or university, copy of the letter of acceptance from an institution with the application.

 - Previous scholarship applicants or winners are eligible to re-apply for the current year.

 The 2020 academic scholarship is a one-time-only grant of $500 CAD put towards their academic costs.
 There is 1 grant given out per year.

 All scholarships will be disbursed directly to the student’s college/university and must be used for undergraduate/graduate studies.
 Each student who wins a scholarship must present a letter of acceptance from their institution in order to receive the award.

 Who is Eligible?

 All college/university students already enrolled in a graduate or undergraduate program for 2020.
 Employees of Chamberlain Real Estate Group and their immediate families are not eligible.